Welfare Check-Ins: Keeping Lone Workers Connected and Safe

 Combining with Other Safety Features

-Implementation Checklist
+Implementation Approach

 Key Takeaways

-- Welfare checks confirm lone workers are okay at regular intervals
+- Welfare checks confirm lone workers are okay at regular intervals.

-- Missed check-ins trigger automatic escalation to supervisors
+- Missed check-ins trigger automatic escalation to supervisors with location data.

-- A system that's never tested might not work when it matters
+- A system that's never tested might not work when it matters most.

 Written by